-The main limitations of the present method are the assumption of normally distributed features through the use of the GMM, the too-coarse resolution of the MASC to properly capture the small end of the distribution of blowing snow particle size, and the dependency of the method on the defined training set.
+The main limitations of the present method are the assumption of normally distributed features through the use of the GMM and the dependency of the method on the defined training set.
 The latter illustrates the problem of generalization.
 Some extremely high intensity snowfall events, higher than the ones observed during the Davos and Antarctica campaigns, could be erroneously classified as blowing snow with the current model due to the nature of the descriptors.
 In this case, higher intensity pure snowfall events should be included in the training set.
 Another example is the size of the blowing snow particles.
 During the campaigns in Antarctica, the MASC was set up on a rooftop at 3 m a.g.l.
-Several studies have demonstrated that the size of blowing snow particles tends to decrease with height (Nishimura and Nemoto, 2005; Nishimura et al., 2014).
+Several studies have demonstrated that the size of blowing snow particles tends to decrease with height (Nishimura et al., 2014; Nishimura and Nemoto, 2005).
 Consequently, blowing snow particles on images from a MASC that would have been set up at much higher or lower heights may have a bias relative to the fitted Gaussian distribution of the Blowing Snow cluster for Dmax.
 It is thus recommended to follow the procedure described in this article and fit a new model, if the one provided does not perform well in other contexts.